-In the case where the situation is not a significant security threat or is not as large an issue as originally thought, the ISO will classify the reported issue as an event.
-The ISO will provide information and instructions for the reporting group to follow.
+In the case where the situation is not a significant security threat or is not as large an issue as originally thought, ASU Cybersecurity will classify the reported issue as an event.
+ASU Cybersecurity will also provide information and instructions for the reporting group to follow.

 A security issue may be classified as an event if upon initial review it is determined that there is little or no risk to the University community or University assets.

 4. Determine Incident Severity & Contact Required Groups

 Should the situation be classified as an incident by ASU Cybersecurity, a severity level (Low, Medium or High) will be confirmed by the Chief Information Security Officer (CISO) and/or the Chief Information Officer (CIO).

 ASU Cybersecurity will then meet with an Incident Response Team, which will include appropriate representatives as determined by the nature and severity of the incident.
 The Chief Financial Officer (CFO) and Provost will be notified during high severity incidents.

 5. Incident Containment & Eradication

 While contacting the required groups, ASU Cybersecurity will also coordinate with the appropriate network and systems operational teams as well as representatives from the affected department(s).
 In coordination with ASU Cybersecurity, the networking teams will stop and isolate malicious traffic on the network while department representatives isolate infected systems for forensic analysis.